xynehq/play/GETTING_STARTED.md

-# Getting Started with SFT-Play: Complete Beginner's Guide
+# Getting Started with Xyne-Play: Complete Beginner's Guide

-Welcome to SFT-Play!
+Welcome to Xyne-Play!
 This guide will walk you through everything you need to know to start fine-tuning language models, from small 1.5B models on consumer GPUs to massive 70B+ models on enterprise hardware.

-## 🤔 **What is SFT-Play?**
+## 🤔 **What is Xyne-Play?**

-SFT-Play is a **command-line tool** for fine-tuning large language models.
+Xyne-Play is a **universal command-line tool** for fine-tuning large language models.
 Think of it as your Swiss Army knife for AI model training:

 - **Supervised Fine-Tuning (SFT)**: Train models to follow instructions better
 - **Domain-Adaptive Pretraining (DAPT)**: Teach models about specific domains (medical, legal, etc.)
+- **Continual Pretraining (CPT)**: Pretrain on domain documents before instruction fine-tuning
+- **Mixed Training**: Combine domain knowledge with instruction following
 - **Multi-GPU Training**: Scale from 1 GPU to multiple GPUs seamlessly
 - **Memory Efficient**: Train large models on smaller hardware using smart techniques

-## 🎯 **Who Should Use SFT-Play?**
+## 🎯 **Who Should Use Xyne-Play?**

 ### **Complete Beginners**
 - Never trained an AI model before